-"talk rapidly," c.
-1400, from pater "mumble prayers rapidly" (c.
-1300), shortened form of paternoster.
+"talk glibly or rapidly, chatter," mid-15c., from Middle English pateren "mumble prayers rapidly" (late 14c.), a shortened form of paternoster in allusion to the low, indistinct repetition of the prayer in churches.
 Perhaps influenced by patter (v.1).
-The related noun is first recorded 1758, originally "cant language of thieves and beggars."
-Compare Devil's paternoster (1520s) "a grumbling and mumbling to oneself."
+The related noun is first recorded 1758, originally "cant language of thieves and beggars," later "glib or fluent talk of a stage comedian, salesman, etc." Compare piter-pater "a babbled prayer" (mid-15c.), also Devil's paternoster (1520s) "a grumbling and mumbling to oneself."
 A pattercove in 16c. canting slang was a strolling priest.

 PATTERING.
 The maundering or pert replies of servants; also talk or palaver in order to amuse one intended to be cheated.
 [Grose, "Classical Dictionary of the Vulgar Tongue," 2nd edition.
 1788]